Walt Disney World: Roy Disney's oversight of construction

 Walt Disney died from circulatory collapse caused by smoking-related lung cancer on December 15, 1966, before his vision was realized.
+According to the Walt Disney Archives, during Disney's lifetime, he personally visited and toured the site only twice: on November 16, 1965, the day after the press conference, and again for a second time, on May 26, 1966.
 His brother and business partner, Roy O. Disney, postponed his retirement to oversee construction of the resort's first phase.

 On February 2, 1967, Roy O. Disney held a press conference at the Park Theatres in Winter Park, Florida.
 The role of EPCOT was emphasized in the film that was played.
 After the film, it was explained that for Disney World, including EPCOT, to succeed, a special district would have to be formed: the Reedy Creek Improvement District with two cities inside it, Bay Lake and Reedy Creek, now Lake Buena Vista.
 In addition to the standard powers of an incorporated city, which include issuance of tax-free bonds, the district would have immunity from any current or future county or state land-use laws.
 The only areas where the district had to submit to the county and state would be property taxes and elevator inspections.
 The legislation forming the district and the two cities, one of which was the Reedy Creek Improvement Act, was signed into law by Florida Governor Claude R. Kirk, Jr. on May 12, 1967.
 The Supreme Court of Florida then ruled in 1968 that the district was allowed to issue tax-exempt bonds for public projects within the district, despite the sole beneficiary being Walt Disney Productions.

 The district soon began construction of drainage canals, and Disney built the first roads and the Magic Kingdom.
-The Contemporary Resort Hotel and the Polynesian Village Resort were also completed in time for the park's opening on October 1, 1971.
+The Contemporary Resort Hotel was completed in time for the park's opening on October 1, 1971, and the Polynesian Village Resort opened shortly after.
 The Palm and Magnolia golf courses near the Magic Kingdom had opened a few weeks before, while Fort Wilderness opened one month later.
 Twenty-four days after the park opened, Roy O. Disney dedicated the property and declared that it would be known as "Walt Disney World", in his brother's honor.
 In his own words: "Everyone has heard of Ford cars.
 But have they all heard of Henry Ford, who started it all?
 Walt Disney World is in memory of the man who started it all, so people will know his name as long as Walt Disney World is here."
 After the dedication, Roy Disney asked Walt's widow, Lillian, what she thought of Walt Disney World.
 According to biographer Bob Thomas, she responded, "I think Walt would have approved."
 Roy Disney died at age 78 on December 20, 1971, less than three months after the property opened.

-Admission prices in 1971 were $3.50 for adults, $2.50 for juniors under age 18, and one dollar for children under twelve.
+Admission prices in 1971 were $3.50 for adults, $2.50 for juniors under age 18, and $1 for children under twelve.